-Forza Petroleum is a junior oil producer with limited liquidity.
+Forza Petroleum is a junior oil producer.

-Forza Petroleum's operations do not reliably generate profit or cash.
-As such, Forza Petroleum is subject to risks, including under-capitalization, cash shortages, and limitations with respect to personnel, financial and other resources.
-There is no assurance that Forza Petroleum will be successful in achieving a return on shareholders' investment and its likelihood of success must be considered in light of its stage of operations.
+Forza Petroleum is subject to risks, including under-capitalization, cash shortages, and limitations with respect to personnel, financial and other resources.
+There is no assurance that an investor will achieve a return on their investment and the likelihood of achieving a return should be considered in light of Forza Petroleum's size and its focus on a single asset.